fei-protocol/docs/docs/protocol/Governance/Timelines.md

 - Time from proposal to execution: 4 days
 - Timelock: 4 days

 The second is focused on minor operational tasks and is referred to as the ops timelock.
 It has four roles: `ORACLE_ADMIN_ROLE`, `VOTIUM_ADMIN_ROLE`, `METAGOVERNANCE_VOTE_ADMIN`, `METAGOVERNANCE_TOKEN_STAKING`.
-This has a timelock of 24hrs given the low scope of these roles.
+- Time from proposal to execution: 1 days
+- Timelock: 1 days

 ## Security guardian
 The security guardian is able to act immediately.